jentery/mdia200v5/worksheet3.md

 ## When to Submit It

 A response to Worksheet 3 is due by 10am on Thursday, November 6th, but there is a grace period.
 If you submit your response by Friday, November 7th at 10am, there will be no penalty, and we will provide our usual written feedback in a letter to you.
-If you submit your response after 10am on the 7th but before 10am on Thursday, November 13th, there will be no penalty, either; however, we will provide only number grades (no written feedback) for your responses alongside your overall mark for the worksheet.
+If you submit your response after 10am on the 7th but before 10am on Thursday, November 13th, there will be no penalty either; however, we will provide only number grades (no written feedback) for your responses alongside your overall mark for the worksheet.
 We will deduct five points for every business day we receive Worksheet 3 after 10am on Thursday, November 13th.
 We will close the submission portal for Worksheet 3 at 10am on Thursday, November 20th, and cannot accept any submissions after the portal is closed.
 We will not accept any submissions by email.